krzygorz/update-fmt/README.md

 # update-fmt

 This is a script that lists outdated packages on your Arch system.

-It is meant to be used with Conky.
+Meant to be used with Conky.

 ## Differences from `checkupdates`:

 - Separates pkgrel bumps (rebuilds) from actual upstream updates.
 - Displays commit messages for pkgrel bumps
 - Hides haskell package rebuilds, since these can get pretty spammy.
-- Fancier formatting
+- Fancy formatting
+  - Common version prefixes joined together
+  - "-1" pkgrel suffix removed

 ## Dependencies